jpvilla1990/workplaceMonitor/README.md

 The Backend classify persons and two actions, working and nonworking.
 Using YOLO the persons are classified, and then by comparing several frames and the position of the squarebox, the backend will classify a person as nonworking if remains in the same position for long time.

 In the folder data/imagesDatabase all the original images and its classification will be stored, the back end uses a mysql database
-The database contains 3 tables:
+In the folder data/videoPersonsIdle all the videos with the persons nonworking will be stored The database contains 3 tables:
 - frames: each captured frame with its timestamp and a flag to indicate if already the persons have been detected and the action has been detected.
 - objects: each person detected in each frame with its coordinates and foreign key with table frames, in here the persons are classified per frame but not compared with different frames